-The Institution cannot guarantee a student's ability to pass various optional certification exams offered by external certifying agencies nor their eligibility either to take a national certification exam or become certified or registered.
-A student's eligibility may depend on his or her work experience, secondary and/or postsecondary education credentials, the results of a criminal background check, meeting other licensure or certification requirements, or the program or School itself having appropriate accreditation or licensure.
-Some employers and/or externship/practicum sites may themselves require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
-The background check may include, but is not limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
+The Institution cannot guarantee a student's eligibility either to take a national certification exam or become certified or registered.
+Also, some employers and/or externship/practicum sites require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
+The background check can include, but not be limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
 Felony or serious misdemeanor convictions may limit or restrict employment as well as externship/practicum placement opportunities where background checks are required.